PrernaDembla/ceilometer-plugin-fiware/README.md

 *Compute agent pollsters* at every compute node.
 This repository contains all the pollsters and files that IOs would need to customize the default Ceilometer installation.

+For the pollster installation, specific Ansible recipes are available together with related instructions in this [guide][pollster_deploy].

 ### Controller(s)

 #### Pollster for region